silvidelgadillo/sprint-4-project/stress_test/README.md

 For some reason regarding the memory, when scaling to two models using GPU, the model containers failed and closed.
 Consequently, inside ```reports/with_gpu``` folder, there are only tests without scaling the model.

 On the other hand, without scaling the benefits of using GPU vs CPU slightly increased as the test became more demanding (10% of increase), with a mean improvement of the response time of approximately 45% using GPU (using 90%ile for calculation).
 I think this is a low value, given that in Sprint Project 3 when changing from CPU to GPU I've seen decreases in processing time of about 10x or more.
-My guess here is that Flask, redis or gunicorn impose limits when reducing the response time, but I really don't know.
+My guess here is that Flask, redis or gunicorn impose limits when reducing the response time, but I really don't know. **EDIT:** I realized that it is due to the total sleep time of about 100 ms of the API.

 Regarding scaling using the CPU, the response time was less than a half using two models, which means that the API can handle more than double RPS.
 Furthermore, working with 2 models on CPU gives us better results than working with only 1 model on GPU (~14 RPS vs ~10 RPS respectively).